-Jo Farb Hernandez is the Director of SPACES – the nonprofit archives Saving and Preserving Arts and Cultural Environments, after having served as its Director from 2006-2019.
+Jo Farb Hernandez is Director and Chief Curator Emerita of SPACES – the nonprofit archives Saving and Preserving Arts and Cultural Environments, after having served as its Director from 2006-2019.

 As the first nonprofit public benefit organization created with a national—and later, an international—focus on art environments and self-taught artistic activity, SPACES’s mission is to

 - IDENTIFY large-scale art environments and other publicly-accessible self-taught artistic activities

 - DOCUMENT these artworks through a wide range of visual and audio records

 - COLLECT publications and ancillary information about these works

 While the need for an organization to document and mobilize support for art environments was identified as early as the late 1950s when a group of concerned citizens fought to save Sam Rodia’s Towers in the Watts section of Los Angeles, SPACES was not formally organized until 1969 and not incorporated as a non-profit organization until 1978.
 Founding Director Seymour Rosen (1935-2006), noted photographer and community activist, realized that the “extemporaneous individual acts of people declaring their existence” were universal, but, as so many of them were ephemeral, they were also almost universally unrecorded in a consistent manner.
 SPACES was formed to fill that gap; his tens of thousands of photographs of such artwork became the basis for the archives.
 Among Rosen’s most important contributions was the designation of California State Landmark #939 in 1978, an innovative and open-ended approach that defined a statewide historic district ultimately including ten unique and widely-dispersed environment sites.
 Although not alone, Seymour Rosen truly can be credited as one of the very few people who defined and clarified an entire genre of art, and through this he has indubitably—and perpetually—changed our cultural landscape.